ERP Modules: Types, Features, Categories & Examples

 Management Information System (MIS) is a system that provides managers with the information they need to make informed decisions about the operation of their business.
 It typically includes a database, software to generate reports, and tools for data analysis.

-Application Programming module
+Application Programming Module

 This module allows the user to create custom code to extend the functionality of the ERP system.
-The Application Programming module also provides a library of standard code modules which can be used to create new applications or modify existing ones.
+The Application Programming module also provides a library of standard code modules that can be used to create new applications or modify existing ones.

 It is a powerful tool that can tailor the ERP system to the organization’s needs.

-Analytic module
+Analytic Module

 An analytic module within an ERP system can provide even more insight by performing data analysis and generating reports.
 This way, managers can quickly identify trends and issues and take action to resolve them.
-As a result, an analytic module is a valuable tool for any business that wants to use its ERP system to its full potential.

 With the rise of the internet and cloud computing, many organizations now use ERPs to share data and applications with external partners.
 This trend is driven by the need for greater business agility and flexibility.